 Some cases of nursing home neglect involve nursing home staff failing to call a physician or take a patient to a hospital in a timely manner.
 If the patient’s prognosis would have been better had he or she received treatment sooner, it could be a case of nursing home neglect.
 In some cases, though, this is grounds for a wrongful death or medical malpractice lawsuit.

-Contact O’Keeffe O’Brien Lyson Foss Today
+Contact O’Keeffe O’Brien Lyson Attorneys Today

 Personal injury cases in Fargo, including those involving nursing home neglect, require the skills of an experienced attorney.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.